Licence to Alter (LTA) – What you need to know

 Here at Squarepoint Chartered Surveyors, we would advise getting professional advice at the earliest opportunity if you are thinking of refurbishing or making alterations to your leasehold property.
 Contact our team to discuss the LTA procedures without our experienced surveyors to ensure that you are well informed of your leasehold requirements.

 We can help you ascertain whether your proposed plans require landlord consent and ensure that the provisions the freeholder applies to the Licence for Alterations are reasonable and achievable.
-With a wealth of expertise in leasehold properties, refurbishment and restoration advice, architectural design services, building surveys, and party wall surveys in London, our team is ideally placed to help ensure that your LTA procedures move swiftly and smoothly, so that you can make the desired alterations to your property.
+With a wealth of expertise in leasehold properties, refurbishment and restoration advice, architectural design services, building surveys, and a dedicated team of party wall surveyors in London, we are ideally placed to help ensure that your LTA procedures move swiftly and smoothly, so that you can make the desired alterations to your property.

 For professional advice and guidance to help you obtain a Licence to Alter for refurbishing your flat or making structural or other alterations to your leasehold property, we would be delighted to offer our expertise.
 Contact the team at Squarepoint Surveyors today.